Decidability in geometric grid classes of permutations: Computing the generating function of Geom(M)

 \begin{theorem} The generating function of $\Geom(M)$ is computable from $M$. \end{theorem} \begin{proof} Given $M$, we can compute $\mathrm{Bij}_M$, and thence a finite automaton accepting a language in size-preserving bijection with $\Geom(M)$ by Theorem \ref{thm:MSOreg}.
-The generating function for this automaton can then be computed by the transfer-matrix method (e.g. \cite[Corollary 1.4.2]{ardila2015algebraic}). \end{proof}
+The generating function for the language accepted by this automaton can then be computed by the transfer-matrix method (e.g. \cite[Corollary 1.4.2]{ardila2015algebraic}). \end{proof}